-AO28.1 Vessel moorings located in the declared fish habitat area demonstrate an overriding community need.

-AO28.2 Cyclone mooring are:

-- (1) specifically identified under the relevant port cyclone contingency plan by the controlling authority (for example, a port authority) - (2) located in accordance with any cyclone mooring plan (identifying current and future demand) prepared by the controlling authority - only used during a cyclone event or other genuine emergency situation - available for use by other vessels when authorised by the relevant regional harbour master in the event of a cyclone.

-AO28.3 Moorings for restoring the fish habitat or natural processes of the declared fish habitat area:

-- are a component of a project aimed at restoring a particular habitat type within the declared fish habitat area (such as a coral habitat) that has been degraded through vessel anchor damage - (2) are public moorings - comply with the criteria under Restoration of fish habitats: Fisheries guidelines for marine areas (FHG 002), Department of Primary Industries, 1998.
+Performance outcomes Acceptable outcomes are a component of a project aimed at restoring a particular habitat type within the declared fish habitat area (such as a coral habitat) that has been degraded through vessel anchor damage are public moorings comply with the criteria under Restoration of fish habitats: Fisheries guidelines for marine areas (FHG 002), Department of Primary Industries, 1998.
 PO29 Development that is for private vessel moorings in a declared fish habitat area minimises impacts on the declared fish habitat area.
 Editor's note: Where appropriate, designated moorings areas (DMAs) are in place to accommodate private and individual moorings.

-Editor's note: Environmentally friendly moorings in a DMA within a management B area are authorised under self-assessable code Minor impact works in a declared fish habitat area or involving the removal, destruction or damage of marine plants (MPO6) Department of Agriculture, Fisheries and Forestry, 2013.

-A029.1 Private vessel moorings are only located in management B areas of declared fish habitat areas.

-AO29.2 A private vessel mooring in a management B area:

-- (1) is located directly adjacent to a lot for which the applicant can demonstrate rights - (2) is not located adjacent to a lot that already has a jetty, pontoon, boat ramp or adjacent mooring, unless the mooring is replacing these structures - (3) is entirely within an extension of the side boundaries of the applicant's property and on the same side of the waterway as the premises - (4) will not interfere with foreshore access - (5) has an environmentally friendly mooring design - (6) does not require dredging to use the mooring.

-AO29.3 A private vessel mooring in a management B area:

-- (1) is located within a government approved designated mooring area - (2) has an environmentally friendly mooring design - (3) does not require dredging to use the mooring.
+Editor's note: Environmentally friendly moorings in a DMA within a management B area are authorised under self-assessable code Minor impact works in a declared fish habitat area or involving the removal, destruction or damage of marine plants (MP06) Department of Agriculture, Fisheries and Forestry, 2013.
+AO29.1 Private vessel moorings are only located in management B areas of declared fish habitat areas.
+AND AO29.2 A private vessel mooring in a management B area: is located directly adjacent to a lot for which the applicant can demonstrate rights is not located adjacent to a lot that already has a jetty, pontoon, boat ramp or adjacent mooring, unless the mooring is replacing these structures is entirely within an extension of the side boundaries of the applicant's property and on the same side of the waterway as the premises will not interfere with foreshore access has an environmentally friendly mooring design does not require dredging to use the mooring.
+OR AO29.3 A private vessel mooring in a management B area: is located within a government approved designated mooring area (2) has an environmentally friendly mooring design (3) does not require dredging to use the mooring.
 Mosquito control - management A and B areas